 Not only do PMR assemblies have fewer leaks in the first place, PMR assemblies over concrete decks with bonded membranes have definite advantages when isolating any leaks that do occur.
 Both conventional and PMR roofs over steel or wood decks require the same leak detection strategies.
-In addition, because PMR roofs are easier to repair and typically all of the original materials can be reused (ballast and insulation), this environmentally friendly feature can save money.
+In addition, because PMR roofs are easier to repair and typically all of the original materials can be reused (ballast and insulation), this environmentally-friendly feature can save money.

-Low Temperature Applications
+Low-Temperature Applications

-PMR assemblies should not be used in low temperature applications because of the potential adverse effect on the STYROFOAM[TM] Brand Extruded Polystyrene Foam Insulation.
+PMR assemblies should not be used in low-temperature applications because of the potential adverse effect on the StyrofoamTM Brand extruded polystyrene insulation.

-In a low temperature application (e.g., freezers), the interior space has a low temperature and low water vapour pressure (humidity).
+In a low-temperature application (e.g., freezers), the interior space has a low temperature and low water vapour pressure (humidity).
 In contrast, the warm outside temperature and higher water vapour pressure causes a vapour drive toward the interior space.
-Unless addressed, this vapour can condense in the insulation and lower the R-value (RSI) of the system.
+Unless addressed, this vapour can condense in the insulation and lower the R-value of the system.
 It can also condense on the membrane and freeze, gradually forming a layer of thick ice.

-Typically in low temperature applications, the membrane is placed on the "warm side" - or the exterior in a conventional roofing application.
+Typically in low-temperature applications, the membrane is placed on the "warm side" - or the exterior in a conventional roofing application.

-In low temperature applications (e.g., freezers), a conventional roof may offer performance benefits.
+In low-temperature applications (e.g., freezers), a conventional roof may offer performance benefits.

-High Temperature Installation
+High-Temperature Installation

-In high temperature locations, PMR assemblies should not be covered with a dark fabric prior to laying the ballast because of the potential adverse effect on the STYROFOAM[TM] Brand Extruded Polystyrene Foam Insulation.
+In high-temperature locations, PMR assemblies should not be covered with a dark fabric prior to laying the ballast because of the potential adverse effect on the StyrofoamTM Brand extruded polystyrene insulation.

 Like many insulations, higher temperatures may cause permanent distortion and/or long-term creep.
-The maximum use temperature for STYROFOAM[TM] Brand Extruded Polystyrene Foam Insulation is 165°F (74°C) for continuous use, with shortterm exposure up to 190°F (88°C).
+The maximum use temperature for StyrofoamTM Brand extruded polystyrene insulation is 165°F (74°C) for continuous use, with short-term exposure up to 190°F (88°C).

-Typically, this concern arises in warmer locations (e.g., southern U.S.) when STYROFOAM[TM] Brand Insulation is placed underneath a dark fabric prior to laying the ballast.
+Typically, this concern arises in warmer locations (e.g., southern U.S.) when StyrofoamTM Brand insulation is placed underneath a dark fabric prior to laying the ballast.
 Given the right conditions, the temperature on the top of the insulation may reach close to the upper limits for polystyrene insulation and cause some distortion.
-Experience has shown that when STYROFOAMTM Brand Insulation is exposed to both direct sunlight and an outdoor air temperature over 90°F (30°C), distortion can occur in as little as 30 minutes when a dark fabric is installed over the insulation.
-To prevent this phenomenon during hot weather, temporarily place white opaque polyethylene film on the insulation until the ballast is laid (or use a white filter fabric).
+Experience has shown that when the StyrofoamTM Brand insulation is exposed to both direct sunlight and an outdoor air temperature over 90°F (30°C), distortion of the foam can occur in as little as 30 minutes when a heavy fabric is over the insulation.
+To prevent this phenomenon during hot weather, temporarily place white opaque polyethylene film on the fabric until the ballast is laid (or use a white filter fabric).